ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 > [!NOTE]
 >
-> When we set a Rigidbody’s velocity directly (e.g., `_rigidBody.velocity = Speed * Direction`), Unity applies it in meters per second and not by varing framerate, so there’s no need to multiply by `Time.deltaTime`.
+> When we set a Rigidbody’s velocity directly (e.g., `_rigidBody.linearVelocity = Speed * Direction`), Unity applies it in meters per second and not by varing framerate, so there’s no need to multiply by `Time.deltaTime`.
 >
 > However, `Vector3.Lerp` moves a value by a **fraction per call**, not a real-world speed.
 To make the deceleration consistent over time, we multiply by `Time.fixedDeltaTime`, which **represents the duration of a single physics step**.
 This ensures that braking behaves consistently, regardless of the physics update rate.
 <br>